article banner

 Discounted cash flow method

-• Discount Cash Flow method (DCF method) was included in TP method in Japanese 2019 tax reform.
+• Discount Cash Flow method (DCF method) was included in TP method in the Japanese 2019 tax reform.

 • DCF method can be useful when